mkuchnik/CephEvolution/Ceph_Deploy_Install_Scripts/README.md

 These are ceph-deploy scripts which we have previously used to bootstrap a cluster.
 We currently use ceph-ansible, and these are provided for historical reasons.
+These scripts are not portable across clusters, and are heavily tuned to the cluster we used.

 The scripts you use to launch the cluster are:
 For Bluestore HDD: